 How high can the stock market go?

-The Dow Jones Industrial Average is breaking all kind of records, closing above 21,000 back in March.
+The Dow Jones Industrial Average is breaking all kind of records.
 Can it last?
 Of course not.
 Historically, what comes up, must come down — at least for a while.

 It’s just the way the market works.
 No one wants a return to the market lows that marked the Great Recession of 2007-2009.
 But being a smart investor means being prepared and educated to the possibilities.